 The format of the course is interactive and easy to use, including texts, graphics, videos and a quiz to support your learning.
 The course duration is around one hour and is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to award 1 European CME credit (ECMEC).
 The CME accreditation for this course will expire on February 18, 2023.
-A non-CME accredited version of the course will remain available until the new CME accredited course is published.
+A non-CME accredited version of the course will remain available for two more years.

 The CME certificate will be available in the myCIRSE area past the enrolment period if the course is completed before February 18, 2023.